idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Hanging out with your friends
   - Work filled with moments
   - Team first, whole greater then the sum of its parts
+  - Everyone provides kuddos to others

 - Imagination Executed Sustainably

   - Ship as frequently as possible.
   - Test cheaply, early and often.
-  - Continuous improvement, with very open feedback, and desire to improve.
   - Always paying down technical debt
   - Never be blocked
   - I hate the term "bring solutions not problems", it encourages people to freeze.
 Instead -
     - "bring ideas, even terrible ones, with your problems", caring and lead time to fix is most important

+- Continuous improvement, with very open feedback, and desire to improve.
+  - Career Growth
+  - Technical Growth
+  - Retros, but also action item tracking.

 ### How do you help a team gel